My Essentials: Application Info Regulations EPCs Guidance Documents Registers Schemes

 As at present the number of Bank Guarantees required may vary.

-1. From the 16th of December 2022 a new Bank Guarantee that previously used to be deposited and managed by the Planning Authority is now the responsibility of the BCA.
+1. From the 16th of December 2022, with the coming into force of SL 623.08, a new Bank Guarantee that previously used to be deposited and managed by the Planning Authority is now the responsibility of the BCA.
 The value of this Bank Guarantee depends on the size of the development and how much public footpath is affected.
+In this case, the value of the bank guarantee required will be included in the Planning Authority’s development permit.

-2. Another Bank Guarantee is the one related directly to affected Third Parties (as per Regulation 6(3) of SL 623.06).
+2. Another Bank Guarantee is the one related directly to affected Third Parties (as per LN 136 of 2019 (as per Regulation 6(3) of SL 623.06).
 Its value is determined by the highest excess indicated by the insurance policy.

-3. The third Bank Guarantee is referred to as the Bank Guarantee LN 468/2021 (as per Regulation 7(11)(c) of SL 623.06).
-This Bank Guarantee is applicable only in the case where excavation works with third party properties falling within the affected zone of excavation are to take place.
+3. A third Bank Guarantee in terms of LN 468 of 2021 (as per Regulation 7(11)(c) of SL 623.06) is also required only in the case where excavation works with third party properties falling within the affected zone of excavation are to take place.
 The amount of this Bank Guarantee varies and depends on how many “complexes” are going to be affected by the development.

 No, each and every commercial bank has its own form for specific use.